Eyepiece: Focal length

 Magnification increases, therefore, when the focal length of the eyepiece is shorter or the focal length of the objective is longer.
 For example, a 25 mm eyepiece in a telescope with a 1200 mm focal length would magnify objects 48 times.
 A 4 mm eyepiece in the same telescope would magnify 300 times.

-Amateur astronomers tend to refer to telescope eyepieces by their focal length in millimetres.
+Amateur astronomers tend to refer to telescope eyepieces by their focal length in millimeters.
 These typically range from about 3 mm to 50 mm.
 Some astronomers, however, prefer to specify the resulting magnification power rather than the focal length.
 It is often more convenient to express magnification in observation reports, as it gives a more immediate impression of what view the observer actually saw.
 Due to its dependence on properties of the particular telescope in use, however, magnification power alone is meaningless for describing a telescope eyepiece.